-The Woodrow Wilson School was founded in 1930 as the School of Public and International Affairs.
-It offers an undergraduate major and a professional school that brings together teaching and research in economics, politics, sociology, psychology, history and other disciplines within the University to prepare talented women and men for careers in public service, particularly government service in the area of international affairs.
+The Woodrow Wilson School was founded in 1930 as the School of Public and International Affairs and brings together teaching and research in economics, politics, sociology, psychology, several of the natural sciences, history and other disciplines within the University.

-The school counts among its alumni two secretaries of state, a secretary of defense, a secretary of the Treasury, several U.S. representatives, senators and governors, a chair of the Federal Reserve Board, many U.S. and foreign government officials, ambassadors, leaders of nonprofit organizations, and other influential policymakers.
+The school counts among its alumni a secretary of state, a secretary of defense, a secretary of the Treasury, several U.S. representatives, senators and governors, a chair of the Federal Reserve Board, U.S. and foreign government officials, ambassadors, leaders of nonprofit organizations and other policymakers.

 The Woodrow Wilson School offers a multidisciplinary undergraduate liberal arts major for Princeton University students who are passionate about public policy.
 Students participate in policy seminars, which can include travel in the United States and abroad, and focus on subjects such as intelligence and U.S. foreign policy; maternal and child health in developing countries; and global hot spots.

 The school’s graduate degree programs are designed to prepare students for careers in public service, and include a two-year Master in Public Affairs (M.P.A.) program, a one-year Master in Public Policy (M.P.P.) program for midcareer professionals, and a Ph.D. program that focuses either on Security Studies or Science, Technology and Environmental Policy (STEP).
 An M.P.A./J.D. joint-degree program and five certificate programs expand the graduate curriculum.